llvm/llvm-project/llvm/docs/LangRef.rst

    No Signed Zeros - Allow optimizations to treat the sign of a zero argument or zero result as insignificant.
 This does not imply that -0.0 is poison and/or guaranteed to not exist in the operation.

+.. _fastmath_return_types:

+Note: For :ref:`phi <i_phi>`, :ref:`select <i_select>`, and :ref:`call <i_call>`
+instructions, the following return types are considered to be floating-point
+types:

+- Floating-point scalar or vector types
+- Array types (nested to any depth) of floating-point scalar or vector types
+- Homogeneous literal struct types of floating-point scalar or vector types

 Rewrite-based flags
 ^^^^^^^^^^^^^^^^^^^